Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Methods

 The donor starts transferring the envelope, which adds H and heats the surface of the WD, resulting in classical novae.
 Simulating and evolving through these novae is computationally expensive and not the focus of this paper.
 Therefore, we modify the accretion stream to convert the mass fraction of H and $^{3}\text{He}$ to the mass fraction of $^{4}\text{He}$.
+This treatment is applied consistently throughout the mass transfer phase.
 Furthermore, the initial composition profile of the WD model is further modified to convert $^{3}\text{He}$ to $^{4}\text{He}$ to avoid further production of H through nuclear reactions.

-We initiate our hot subdwarf and WD models in a wide range of periods starting from 36 minutes to 7.2 hours.
-This range is chosen to encompass the mass transfer during various core He fractions for all our donors, including phases like shell burning phase, and thermal pulses.
+We initiate our hot subdwarf and white dwarf models on a regular orbital period grid spanning 36 minutes to 7.2 hours, excluding systems that are Roche-lobe filling at the onset.
+This range captures mass transfer at various core He fractions for the donor stars, including phases such as shell burning and thermal pulses.
 Additionally, the period range allows for donors to evolve without interaction to become a WD.
 Further details of the grid can be found in the Table \ref{tab:mass_and_periods}.

-The evolution is followed until either the accretor reaches the ignition conditions (see Sec.~\ref{sec:Conditions for ignition}) or the donor evolves to a WD making a double white dwarf.
+The evolution is followed until either the accretor reaches the ignition conditions (see Sect.~\ref{sec:Conditions for ignition}) or the donor evolves to a WD making a double white dwarf.
 We terminate our simulations as double white dwarfs if the binary system is non-interacting and the radius of the hot subdwarf decreases to $0.03\,\mathrm{R_{\odot}}$.
 Once this radius is attained, all the hot subdwarf-turned WDs in our simulations enter the cooling track.

+We do not include the effects of convective overshooting while creating hot subdwarfs and WDs.
+All our models assume $Z = 0.02$, with the initial metal fractions taken from \citet{Grevesse1998}.
+We further assume no gravitational settling, meaning that the hot subdwarf or white dwarf atmosphere contains not only hydrogen but also contamination from heavier elements.
+Nevertheless, the mass fraction of these elements is likely too low to significantly impact the binary evolution or the final fate of the system.